PaulHax/kwiver/README.rst

 grow as we expand Arrows.

 Vital has minimal required dependencies (only Eigen_).
-Sprokit additionally relies on Boost_.
 C++ tests additionally rely on `Google Test`_.
-Arrows and Sprokit processes are structured so that the code that depends on an external package is in a directory with the major dependency name (e.g. vxl, ocv).
+Arrows processes are structured so that the code that depends on an external package is in a directory with the major dependency name (e.g. vxl, ocv).
 The dependencies can be turned ON or OFF through CMake variables.